forkintheass/assurity/README.md

 | --- | --- |
 | <img src="supporting_report_files/users_geo.png" width="500"> | <img src="supporting_report_files/users_aus.png" width="500"> |
 ### Response time
 Total quantity of requests is different between Georgia and Australia.
-This is related to the fact that some request were long in time and there were not enough virtual users to issue proper rps.
+This is related to the fact that some requests were long in time and there were not enough virtual users to issue proper rps.
 Once again, please refer to [Virtual users / threads concept](#virtual-users--threads-concept) ;-).
 | | Georgia | Australia |
 | --- | --- | --- |
 | Maximum response time, ms | 1409.71 | 137.07 |